CALL OUR EXPERTS: +27 10 005 5350 | OPERATING HOURS: Mon to Fri: 08h00 - 17h00; Sat: 09h00 - 13h00

 Once a company has acknowledged the significance of employee financial health and has buy-in from across the business, it’s important to understand the specific needs of its employees by talking to them about their challenges.
 There is no one-size-fits-all approach to financial health.

-There’s plenty of workplace programs, products, apps and services available today, which companies can adopt to help employees save for emergencies, as well as plan for long-term needs.
+There’s plenty of workplace programs, products, apps and services available today, which companies can adopt to help employees get out of debt, save for emergencies, as well as plan for long-term needs.
 A common misconception is that financial health is synonymous with income level.
 Income alone does not say anything about regularity of income, debt burden, or planning and savings habits.

 One of the benefits of offering a Corporate Debt Counselling program is to show employees that the organisation does care about their staff members, which improves morale and boosts motivation.
 The stress that individuals face when in debts results in low self-confidence and productivity.